 Desert gardeners have several challenges that don’t face the average landscaper.
 Designing a garden in arid zones can be a test of creativity combined with practicality.
 The benefits of drought tolerant plants encompass more than their water saving traits.
 Drought tolerant desert plants also have unique and wonderful adaptations while providing imaginative form and grace for easy care arid region gardening.
 Read on for some good plants for dry areas.

 Why Use Drought Tolerant Desert Plants?

 Every garden has its trials whether it is poor drainage, shady plots or heavy soils.
 The test for gardeners is to choose plants that will do well in the particular conditions of the landscape and still require minimal maintenance.
 The water-storing features of desert plants make them perfect for the arid garden.
 Using less water in dry regions saves money as well as that limited resource.
 It also means you have to drag a sprinkler around less, which is a chore that seems thankless in hot, dry areas.

 Drought tolerant plants in the desert are an extreme adaptation necessary for natural flora to survive.
-Using the water-storing features of desert plants is a smart way to decorate the arid garden while conserving a rare commodity.
+Using the water-storing features of desert plants

 Some of the amazing adaptations include deep taproots, minimal foliage or waxy protective coatings on leaves, thick stems and pads to hold moisture and slow growth rates.
 There are more plants than cactus from which to choose for a water-wise garden.
 Drought tolerant desert plants come in a range of colors and sizes, with spectacular blooming selections and one-of-a-kind forms.
 Many are available at garden centers or you can order hard to find specimens.